CodeWithJV/holochain-challenge-3/README.md

 - Updating of a comment
 - Retreval of the latest update of a comment

+No hint for this one, you can use the post tests as an example or check the sample-solution branch if you get stuck

 #### 5. Create a test for checking if Agents can delete comments on the DHT

 The assertions in this test should include

 - Creation of a comment
 - Deletion of a comment
-- Retreval of all comments does not return the deleted comment
+- Retrieval of comments for post does not return the deleted comment

 ## Only allowing creation of comments under a maximum charactor limit